metaflow-ai/neural_style/README.md

 ## Architecture
 - **data:** Holds all images input/outputs
 - **docker:** Holds the dockerfile used to run those experiments (see the docker seciont for more information)
+- **mobile_app:** Holds all the mobile files and README to make your tensorflow model work on IOS
 - **models:** Holds models/layers python python files + models architecture/weights output files
 - **perf:** Holds very simple perf scripts to have an idea on how much you loose when you go from the titan X to an iphone 6s...
 - **tests:** Holds some tests sherlocks